crickbabs/DRB_TT-seq/bigwig.md

 ```

 #### Scale factor.
 A scale factor is used to normalise for differences in library sizes across samples.
 There are many ways to generate such a factor, such as the ratio of reads between two samples of spike-ins.
 A more robust scale factor may be calculated using the "estimateSizeFactors" function from the Bioconductor package DESeq2 using sample gene count information.
 Setting this to 1 indicates no scaling.
+Note that it is necessary to use the recipricol of the the scale factor returned by DESeq2 when passing to the bamCoverage function since coverage will be multiplied by this.
 ```bash
 SCALEFACTOR=1
 ```